 - Analytics.
-Magento websites can also be linked with Google Analytics.
-Sales reports and dashboards can be produced.
+Magento websites link with Google Analytics to produce Sales reports and dashboards.

-- Increased sales opportunities.
+- Sales opportunities increase.
 There are opportunities to upsell and cross-sell products on the Magento platform.
 Admin can add prompts to browse related products at the product pages and checkout pages.

 - Mobile responsiveness.
-Magento websites are responsive on all mobile devices, including smartphones, and tablets.
+Magento websites are responsive to all mobile devices, including smartphones and tablets.

 - Magento is highly robust.
 Magento can host up to 500,000 products and handle 80,000 orders per hour.

-- Great customer and admin accounts.
-Magento’s flexibility enables customers to easily manage, track and cancel orders.
+- Great customer and admin accounts implemented.
+Magento's flexibility enables customers to manage, track and cancel orders easily.
 Admin has complete access to customer orders.

 - Dynamic filters.
-Great user experience with dynamic search filter options using multiple parameters.
+Excellent user experience with effective search filter options using multiple parameters.

-- Catalog browsing.
+- Catalogue browsing.
 Magento supports digital products to be downloaded and have advanced pricing rules.

 - Flexible shipping options.
 Magento allows shipping to multiple addresses in one order, as well as offer free and paid shipping options.